 My nickname in some quarters is “Black Cloud” because I have a tendency to toward bad luck.
-My only chance to fish Lake Amistad during its heyday, for instance, was doomed when a blizzard (literally blizzard) blew through South Texas — in late May.
+My only chance to fish Lake Amistad during its heyday, for instance, was doomed when a blizzard (literally a blizzard) blew through South Texas — in late May.
 The one time I fished Lake Falcon, another big-bass mecca, fell apart when an upstream dam burst in Mexico and sent the lake into a massive rise.

 And my outdoors woes aren’t limited to cursing media trips.
 No, my bad luck extends to personal hunting (how many deer have I spooked by doing something stupid?) and fishing excursions.